 While accidents involving passenger cars are the most common, those involved in accidents with buses, motorcycles, and large trucks are equally as susceptible—if not more so—to serious injuries or death.
 Those injured while riding motorcycles are also susceptible to serious injury, given the lack of protection afforded the rider compared to other vehicles.

 A number of factors can cause motor vehicle accidents.
 Sadly, the majority of motor vehicle accidents are preventable and can be caused by negligent driver actions.
-For example, speeding was a factor in 34,819 accidents in Arizona in 2013; failing to yield the right of way was a factor in 11,852 accidents; and distracted driving was a factor in 10,514 accidents.
-Below are some other factors that might cause or contribute to an accident:
+For example, speeding was a factor in 34,819 accidents in Arizona in 2013; failing to yield the right of way was a factor in 11,852 accidents, and distracted driving was a factor in 10,514 accidents.
+Below are some

 If you’ve been in a motor vehicle accident caused by the negligent actions of another driver, you may be eligible to recover compensation for your injuries and property damage.
 Work with Snyder & Wenner to collect the right evidence to establish the cause of your wreck—this allows you to prove liability for your damages.